-

 FE.I.5 - TT.IV.A

 In the face of accelerating resource depletion and environmental degradation, the transition from linear to circular economic models is no longer optional—it's essential.
-This lecture explores the transformative concept of circular innovation, focusing on how scientific and technological advancements are enabling the conversion of waste into valuable resources.
+This session explores the transformative concept of circular innovation, focusing on how scientific and technological advancements are enabling the conversion of waste into valuable resources.
 Drawing on recent interdisciplinary research, the presentation will highlight innovative approaches in material science, bioeconomy, and industrial symbiosis that redefine waste as a resource rather than a burden.
 Case studies from real-world applications will demonstrate how circular strategies not only reduce environmental impact but also create economic value and foster resilience.
-The lecture will conclude with insights on policy, design thinking, and collaboration across sectors as key enablers of a sustainable circular future.
+The session will feature on insights on policy, design thinking, and collaboration across sectors as key enablers of a sustainable circular future.

 FE.I.5.1